Frequently Asked Questions

 What fees are payable and to who?

+An intergrated development application (under s.91 EP&A At and s.
+100B RF Act) has a fee of $320.
 The NSW Rural Fire Service does not accept payment directly from applicants and therefore cannot provide receipts direct to the applicant.

 Is the NSW Rural Fire Service the ultimate consent authority for residential development?